strayptr/wow/README.md

 in a faraday cage, this visualization might not be entirely inaccurate.)

-You'll be able to analyze signal files by running `wow some-signal-recording.iq`, where `some-signal-recording.iq` is filled with quadrature samples from `hackrf_transfer`.
+Eventually you'll be able to analyze signal files by running `wow some-signal-recording.iq`, where `some-signal-recording.iq` is filled with quadrature samples from `hackrf_transfer`.
 Someday it might be able to analyze most types of signal files including wav files, etc,